JigneshRaval/simple-blog/src/pages/a-practical-guide-to-static-sites-with-gatsby-js.md

 *   onCreateNode
 *   createPages

-We will simply be creating a ‘path’ otherwise known as ‘slug’ for each page and then creating the page itself from its slug.
+We will simply be creating a 'path' otherwise known as 'slug' for each page and then creating the page itself from its slug.
 APIs in Gatsby are utilized by exporting a function from the Gatsby-node.js file in our root directory.

 In Gatsby-node.js, export the `onCreateNode` function and create the file path from each File node with: